alovajs/alovajs.github.io/docs/resource/02-storage-adapter/01-psc.md

 }
 ```

-And refer the example above.
+Refer to the example above.